Hyam Plutzik: Posthumous publications and recognition

+In May 2012, The Paris Review published a feature article on Plutzik by Edward Moran and Phillip Witte, "A Great Stag – Broad Antlered: Rediscovering Hyam Plutzik."

+In 2021, Miami-based publisher Suburbano Ediciones debuted a collection of Plutzik translations with the publication of 32 Poems / 32 Poemas, a bilingual Spanish-English edition.
+The collection includes a foreword by Richard Blanco.

+In 2022, Plutzik's poem "The Seventh Avenue Express" was published for the first time by the University of Rochester's Meliora Press to mark the 60th anniversary of the Pluzik Poetry Series.

-In Fall 2024, Academic Studies Press will publish Hyam Plutzik, American Jewish Poet: Memory, Loss and Time, a collection of essays and poetry (including previously unpublished work) edited by Dr. Victoria Aarons, Dr. Sandor Goodhart, and Dr. Holli Levitsky of the Jewish American and Holocaust Literature Symposium, an affiliate of the American Literature Association.
-Twenty scholars will contribute to the volume, including Alan Berger, Maxim Shrayer, Sara Horowitz, Phyllis Lassner, Cary Nelson, Monica Osborne, Naomi Sokoloff, Eric Sundquist, and Rodger Kamenetz.
+In 2025, Academic Studies Press published Hyam Plutzik, American Jewish Poet: Memory, Loss and Time, a collection of essays and poetry (including previously unpublished work) edited by Dr. Victoria Aarons, Dr. Sandor Goodhart, and Dr. Holli Levitsky.
+Twenty scholars contributed to the volume, including Alan Berger, Maxim Shrayer, Sara Horowitz, Phyllis Lassner, Cary Nelson, Monica Osborne, Naomi Sokoloff, Eric Sundquist, and Rodger Kamenetz.